edubart/nelua-lang/docs/pages/overview.md

 Nelua can emit C code in 3 different sections, in the global **declarations** section using `cemitdecl`, in the global **definitions** section using `cemitdef` or the **current scope** section using `cemit`.
-Usually you want to use `cemit`.
+Usually, you want to use `cemit`.
 {:.alert.alert-info}

 ### Exporting named C functions

-You can use Nelua to create C libraries, when doing this you may want to fix the name of the generated C function and export it:
+You can use Nelua to create C libraries.
+When doing this, you may want to fix the name of the generated C function and export it:

 ```nelua